QwenLM/qwenlm.github.io/content/blog/codeqwen1.5/index.md

 {{< figure src="https://qianwen-res.oss-accelerate-overseas.aliyuncs.com/assets/blog/codeqwen1.5/radar-vertical.png#center" width="40%">}}

-## CodeQwen are Long Context Coders
+# CodeQwen is a Long Context Coder

 Long context capability is crucial for code LLMs, serving as the core skill for understanding repository-level code and becoming a code agent.
 However, current code models still have very limited support for length, which hinders their potential for practical application.
 CodeQwen1.5 aims to further advance the progress of open-source code models in long context modeling.
 To achieve this, we have collected and constructed long sequence code data at the repository level for pre-training.
 Through careful data proportioning and organization, we have enabled it to support input lengths of up to 64K tokens.